Safety Standards to Consider When Purchasing Laser Material Processing Systems

 Under certain adverse conditions, materials being laser processed have the potential to ignite and continue to burn which can cause damage to the laser material processing equipment along with surrounding property.
 This can create potential safety hazards for nearby personnel.
 ULS laser cutting, engraving, and marking machines address this issue in several ways.

 All ULS system enclosures are made from steel, aluminum, and laminated safety glass.
 All of these materials will not ignite at high temperatures and are designed to contain fires occurring within the enclosure.
 Use of fire-safe materials is not common amongst all laser system manufacturers.
 Several companies use combustible materials both within the enclosure and for the enclosure itself.
-This arrangement increases the likelihood of fire and prevent containment.
+This arrangement increases the likelihood of fire and prevents containment.

 Laser material processing produces byproduct comprised of particulates (smoke) and volatile organic compounds or VOC’s (fumes) that must be removed from the material processing area of a laser system and handled in a safe and appropriate manner.
 It is best practice to filter the byproducts from the exhaust air stream before venting to the outside whenever possible.
 ULS provides a line of air filtration solutions appropriately sized for each laser system.
 These air filtration solutions contain patented technology to improve performance and safety.
 Learn more about UAC air filtration units.